junxit/us-congress-bills-114/derived/amendments.md

 ### 12 U.S.C. § 2604

-> by striking “The Director of the Bureau of Consumer Financial Protection (hereafter in this section referred to as the Director)” and inserting “The Consumer Financial Opportunity Commission”; and
+> by striking “The Director of the Bureau of Consumer Financial Protection (hereafter in this section referred to as the Director)” and inserting “The Consumer Financial Opportunity Commission”;

 | | |
 |---|---|